 Due to the number of other illnesses that display similar symptoms, a patient is often not diagnosed until other health conditions are ruled out, which can become a lengthy and costly endeavor.
 Patient advocacy is essential to cutting costs and pursuing quality care as soon as possible.
 Keep reading to learn more about support resources available to those seeking diagnosis!

 Research has proposed that the cause of ME/CFS is related to mitochondria, the organelle that supplies energy in a cell.
 Since the mitochondria itself does not appear to be mutated or faulty, it is speculated that this is likely not a disorder of the mitochondria, but rather something else inhibiting the organelle from fulfilling its function.

-There are individuals with CFS who are still able to hold a job, especially if their employer is able to accommodate them.
-However, there are many others who are unable to work at all and may need to look into disability benefits to help cover living expenses.
+There are individuals with CFS who are able to hold a job, especially if their employer provides accommodations.
+However, there are many others who are unable to work at all and may need to look into disability benefits to help cover living expenses and treatment.

 The disability application process can be frustrating and confusing, but it doesn’t have to be!
 Reviewing the process on the Social Security Administration (SSA) website before applying can help patients prepare thoroughly, from acquiring all of the needed documentation from their healthcare providers to gathering evidence of employment history.

-Here is a quick rundown of what a patient may expect after applying:
+Here is a quick rundown of what someone with chronic fatigue syndrome may expect after applying for disability benefits: